KikuAI-Lab/reliapi/README.md

 ## What is ReliAPI?

-ReliAPI is a minimal, self-hostable API gateway that adds reliability layers to HTTP and LLM API calls.
+**Most APIs fail sometimes.
+ReliAPI keeps them stable.**

-**ReliAPI is not limited to LLM calls.**
+ReliAPI is a small reliability layer for **ANY HTTP API and ANY LLM API**.
+It sits between your application and any external API — whether it's a payment service, SaaS API, internal microservice, or LLM provider.

-It can sit in front of *any* HTTP-based API — payment services, SaaS APIs, internal microservices — and apply the same retry, circuit breaker, cache, idempotency, and error handling policies in a uniform way.
+**When APIs glitch, apps break.
+ReliAPI absorbs failure so you don't have to.**

-It provides:
+### What developers get

-- **Retries** with exponential backoff
+- **Retries** — Automatic retries with exponential backoff
-- **Circuit breaker** per target
+- **Circuit breaker** — Per-target failure detection
-- **TTL cache** for GET/HEAD and LLM requests
+- **Cache** — TTL cache for GET/HEAD and LLM requests
-- **Idempotency** with request coalescing
+- **Idempotency** — Request coalescing for duplicate requests
-- **Budget caps** for predictable LLM costs
+- **Budget caps** — Predictable cost controls for LLM workloads
-- **Unified error format** (no raw stacktraces)
+- **Unified errors** — Normalized error format (no raw stacktraces)
-- **Prometheus metrics** for observability
+- **Metrics** — Prometheus metrics for observability

 ReliAPI is designed to be **simple, predictable, and stable** — not a feature-rich platform.